 About The Afton Trail Run:

-Entry fees are not refundable under any circumstance, race registrations are not transferable to other participants, future years races or other Rocksteady Running events – additionally we do do not allow transfers between distances.
-Acceptance of these conditions is part of the registration process.
+Entry fees are not refundable under any circumstance.
+Race registrations are not transferable to other participants, to future years races or to other Rocksteady Running events.
+We do do not allow transfers between race distances.
+Please consider these factors carefully before registering.

-The Race Director reserves the right to modify or cancel the race or course for safety concerns, trail condition concerns, natural disaster, pandemic or any other reason.
+The Race Director reserves the right to modify or cancel the race or course for safety concerns, trail condition concerns, natural disaster or pandemic.
 In such cases there will be no refunds of race entry fees.
 Each athlete must accept any such risk of their entry fee paid.
-There is no complimentary race entry or discounted entry to a future race.
-Entry fees collected are used to develop and produce the event, starting well in advance of the race date – including but not limited to race supplies, permits and administration.
-We make every effort to produce a fair and safe event for all participants.
+There is no complimentary race entry to a future race.
+Entry fees collected are used to develop and produce the event, starting well in advance of the race date – including course preparation, race supplies, permits and administration.
+We will make every effort to produce a fair and safe event for all participants.
 Any decision we make that impacts the race date or potential cancellation is carefully considered and based on the overall event safety, sustainability and manageability.

 The Afton Trail Run is approximately 25 minutes East of St. Paul, MN and 40 minutes East of Minneapolis, MN.
 Minneapolis (MSP) is a world class international airport and traveling to the race is a breeze.

 IMPORTANT!
 ALLOW PLENTY OF EXTRA TIME TO PARK AND WALK TO CHECK-IN / START:

 Parking for the Afton Trail Run is extremely limited.
 Please carpool if you are able.